 - Wetland mapping based on satellite imagery based on multi-objective landscape level analysis of land and water throughout a geographical area including wetlands.
 In the process of producing land and water use plans, wetland zones are indicated.
 Originally, this analysis was done manually and of recent by Geographic Information Systems (GIS) and remote-sensing. - This activity is carried out by GIS experts.
-It is highly technical and requires specialized people with the ability to interpret satellite images according to colours to produce land use/land cover maps.
-This approach cannot however give some essential information such as wetland type, ecological features, present land use, threats, values and functions of the wetland. - ➤ Local district/province/regional wetland descriptions based on physical observation of the wetlands in a given division/province/region.
-In this approach regional / district/province wetlands officers make physical observations in the field.
+It is technical and requires specialized people with the ability to interpret satellite images according to colors to produce land use/land cover maps.
+This approach may not however give some of the essential information such as wetland type, ecological features, present land use, threats, values and functions of the wetland and this requires ground truthing. - Local district/province/regional wetland descriptions based on physical observation of the wetlands in a given division/province/region.
+In this approach regional/district/province wetlands officers make physical observations in the field.
 Sections of a wetland are observed and general characteristics including vegetation, soils, land use, other human activities and water quality are recorded using a wetland characteristics observation sheet.
 This information is essential for monitoring interventions and cannot be generated by the satellite imagery approach.

-Wetlands inventory report based on analysis of the wetland descriptions showing the sate of wetlands in a given area.
-Each wetland is given a unique code, indicating its relative position in the drainage basin and to other wetlands.
-This inventory data base can easily be updated with additional data, maps, changes in wetland characteristics, human activities/land use, etc
+Wetlands inventory report based on analysis of the wetland descriptions showing the state of wetlands in a given area.
+Each wetland is given a code, indicating its relative position in the drainage basin, and to other wetlands.
+This inventory data base can easily be updated with additional data, maps, changes in wetland characteristics and human activities/land use.

-There is a wide range of wetland assessment techniques that have been developed over the past few decades.
+There are wide ranges of Wetland Assessment Techniques that have been developed over the past few decades.

-1. GIS and remote-sensing in inventory, assessment and monitoring
+1. GIS and Remote-Sensing in Inventory, Assessment and Monitoring

 Remote sensing and Geographic Information Systems (GIS) technologies are increasingly being used as integral components of environmental management, assessment and monitoring activities world wide.
 A GIS is a system for management, analysis, and display of geographic knowledge which is represented using a series of information sets.
 The information sets include geographic datasets (file bases and data bases of geographic information feature, networks, topologies, terrains, surveys, and attributes); collections of geo-processing procedures for automating and repeating numerous tasks and for analysis and metadata.

-The conservation, restoration and management of wetlands requires knowledge of wetland relationships and key components o soil, elevation, hydrology and hydrophytic plants as well as influencing functions such as climate, wildlife and human interventions.
+The conservation, restoration and management of wetlands requires knowledge of wetland relationships and key components soil, elevation, hydrology and hydrophytic plants as well as influencing functions such as climate, wildlife and human interventions.
 A GIS can spatially represent all these components, compile and store data, analyse, retrieve information, update, query, filter, sort, display, and be used to determine patterns and relationships by theme overlays.

 Increasing recognition of the importance of wetland ecosystems to the economic and environmental health of society has stimulated renewed interest in identifying the distribution, characteristics and extent of wetlands.
 Significantly, the Ramsar Convention on Wetlands advocated for development of wetland inventories.
-In response, the contracting parties to this Convention developed wetland inventories in their respective countries.
+In response, the contracting parties to this Convention are encouraged to develop wetland inventories in their respective countries.
 However, Global review of wetland resources and priorities for wetland inventory (GroWI), revealed shortage in knowledge of wetland distribution and the manner in which the information for wetland inventories was collected/collated was inadequate.
 To improve accuracy of quantifying and describing the global wetland resource and provide basic information needed for management, it was recommended that inventory should focus on location and extent of wetlands.
-In order to achieve this, standardised methods for data collection and storage including use of GIS and remote-sensing was considered essential.
+In order to achieve this, standardized methods for data collection and storage including use of GIS and remote-sensing was considered essential.